 Access to the Ménagerie is through the Jardin des Plantes (download map at the bottom of the page).

-- nearest entrances: Place Valhubert, or 2, rue Buffon, or 40, rue Geoffroy Saint-Hilaire (this last entrance is the nearest to the Ménagerie’s second entrance which is next to the wallabies and is not the main entrance).
+Several possible entrances: by the Place Valhubert, or 2, rue Buffon, or 40, rue Geoffroy Saint-Hilaire (this entrance is closer to the Ménagerie’s second entrance, near the wallaby enclosure).

 Food and drink

-Several food stands selling sandwiches, drinks and sweets are dotted around the Jardin (please note: the stand counters are not all of an accessible height).
+Several food stands selling sandwiches, drinks and sweets are dotted around the Jardin.

 There are several picnic areas with tables and chairs available for visitors.